luke-jj/movie-review-api/README.md

 This API uses a [MongoDB](https://www.mongodb.com/download-center/community) database server.
 You can download, install and run a MongoDB database locally or use an online provider.
-Make sure to set the `video_db` environment variable to the ip address of the database server.
+Make sure to set the `video_db` environment variable to the connection string of the MongoDB server you are using.

 The environment variable `video_jwtprivatekey` has to be set to a secure key.
 The secure key has to be 'long and random' and may use any common alphabetic